MattKimura/Emulator-Saves/README.md

 For real Wii console, use SaveGame Manager GX to import saves.

 # About 3DS Saves
 In Citra right click your game and choose Open Save Location.
 Drop the save files in the folder that it opened.
+Note: The save files will be one or several files, not a folder.

 For real 3DS console, use Checkpoint to import saves.
+Be sure to launch the game once so that save data is created if none exists.
+Make a save backup in Checkpoint first and then replace the files with the downloaded ones, then import the save in Checkpoint.

 # About RetroArch Saves
 The saves need to be renamed to match your rom file name